-Earlier this year, our Chief Strategy Officer, Carl Byers, participated in two panel discussions where he shared his perspective on talent, innovation, and transformation in the workplace.
+Earlier this year, I participated in two panel discussions where I shared my perspective on talent, innovation, and transformation in the workplace.
 The first panel was at the 2nd annual AREA and DMDII Augmented Reality workshop held at UI Labs in Chicago.
 It was an opportunity for peers to meet, challenge each other, and discuss how augmented reality (AR) can transform their organizations.
 In two-days of interactive workshops and presentations, approximately 200 individuals, largely from industrial organizations, explored issues around head-worn display safety, system and data security, and strategies for enterprise transformation that could accelerate AR adoption across the enterprise.
-During this event, Carl had the pleasure to share the stage on an enterprise transformation panel with representatives from Lockheed Martin, Newport News Shipbuilding, Upskill, and Boeing to address strategies for successful digital transformation, workforce technology adoption, and maximizing the impact and value of AR in the enterprise.
+During this event, I had the pleasure to share the stage on an enterprise transformation panel with representatives from Lockheed Martin, Newport News Shipbuilding, Upskill, and Boeing to address strategies for successful digital transformation, workforce technology adoption, and maximizing the impact and value of AR in the enterprise.

 The two events were filled with insights and new perspectives on how innovation and talent can be combined to shape the future of work and drive organizational transformation.
-When asked for recommendations to drive successful digital transformation and growth, Carl suggests thinking big and maintaining focus on the broader objective with incremental steps that are simple, relevant, and engage end-users:
+When asked for recommendations to drive successful digital transformation and growth, I suggest thinking big and maintaining focus on the broader objective with incremental steps that are simple, relevant, and engage end-users:

 - Ensure that initial digital transformation initiatives are simple but valuable to demonstrate impact and obtain feedback;